opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part2.rst

 - how to add other OpenDataSoft widgets
 - how to use CSS classes to format and organize your dashboard

-Prerequisites:
+.. rst-class:: block-prerequisite-congratulation

+ **PREREQUISITES**

  - In order to create a dashboard, you need to have access to the back office of an OpenDataSoft portal and the "Edit all pages" permission.
  - You are highly recommended to follow the first part of this dashboard tutorial, :doc:`"How to build a dashboard (part 1)" <how_to_build_dashboard_part1>`, since this second part starts with what we ended with in the first part.
 The prerequisites of the first part also contain all information about the chosen example dataset.

+..
+HIDE ALL / SHOW ALL:

+.. rst-class:: expand-collapse-items expand-all expand-collapse-item-active

+    Show all images

+.. rst-class:: expand-collapse-items collapse-all

+    Hide all images

 ..
 PART 1 - LINK WIDGETS: